 When the Young Ireland rebels finally mounted an uprising in 1848, the country was too weak from starvation to care.
-The only pathetic skirmish that took place was a gun fight with local police in County Tipperary that became knows as the "Battle for Widow McCormack's cabbage patch."
-Meagher and a handful of other rebel leaders were sentenced to hang, then to be drawn and quartered.
+The only pathetic skirmish that took place was a gun fight with local police in County Tipperary that became known as the "Battle for Widow McCormack's cabbage patch."
+Meagher and a handful of other rebel leaders were sentenced to hang.
 But Queen Victoria commuted these sentences to life in the penal colony of "Van Dieman's Land" (Tasmania).

 Thriving on adventure and quick to spot opportunities, Meagher then spent a year in Central America studying the feasibility of a rail line across Panama or a canal through the isthmus in Nicaragua.
 While there, he managed to also find time to hunt jaguars and write articles about his travels for Harper's Magazine.

-A few months after war's end, he became the first governor of the Montana territory, and was soon raising forces to combat hostile Indians (a decade before Custer's demise at Little Bighorn).
-But it wasn't long after, one night in the summer of 1867 and at age 44 — after beating the odds time and again on three different continents — Thomas Francis Meagher fell off a riverboat and drowned in the Missouri River.
+A few months after war's end, he became the first governor of the Montana territory and was soon raising forces to combat hostile Indians (a decade before Custer's demise at Little Bighorn).
+One night in the summer of 1867, at age 44 — after beating the odds time and again on three different continents — Thomas Francis Meagher fell off a riverboat and drowned in the Missouri River.
 Sheer accident, foul play, or careless drunkenness?
 Nobody knows — but his body was never found.

 A statue of Meagher gallantly charging on horseback, sword in hand, stands today in front of the Montana state capitol building in Helena.
 His brief life as a revolutionary, orator, patriot, convict, journalist, explorer, soldier, and politician can only be summed up as Irish pride...personified.

 Anyone with a taste for history will enjoy finding out more about Meagher and the sturdy Viking/Norman roots of Waterford in the excellent Waterford Museum of Treasures.
-Afterward, stop by the historic nearby Granville Hotel for a cup of coffee and check out the proud plaque claiming hometown hero Meagher by the front door.
+Afterward, stop by the historic nearby Granville Hotel for a cup of coffee, and check out the proud plaque by the front door claiming Meagher as a hometown hero.
 Wander into the hotel lobby and find his formal portrait on the wall.
 And when you see the Irish tricolor flowing grandly in front of the St. Patrick's Day parade in Dublin, remember the man who brought that flag to Ireland.